-The Schneider Electric Network Management Card (NMC) enables essential and secure remote monitoring and management of your .
+The Schneider Electric Network Management Card (NMC) enables essential and secure remote monitoring and management of your Rack PDU.
 There are two generations of NMC: NMC2 and NMC3.
+Rack PDUs with an NMC2 have firmware v6.x.x or later.
+Rack PDUS with an NMC3 have firmware v1.x.x.1 or later.